-- The transferred courses must apply to a Johnson University degree program as the equivalents of required courses (i.e. providing a similar knowledge base and/or competencies) or as appropriate electives. - Students who transfer credits from non-U.S.educational institutions must provide Johnson University with course-by-course transcript evaluation.
-Johnson University accepts transcript evaluations only from agencies that hold membership in the National Association of Credential Evaluation Services (NACES, www.naces.org), or International Credentials Evaluations (InCRED, www.incredevals.org, for NAIA (Tennessee) athletes only).
-Applicants (excluding Tennessee athletes) should use one of the following agencies: World Education Services, Inc. (www.wws.org) or Educational Credential Evaluators, Inc. (www.ece.org) If the transcript is not in English, and transfer credit is desired, students must submit a certified translation of the transcripts and course descriptions, as well as a copy of the transcript in the native language. - Johnson University does not grant credit for remedial coursework, college orientation, high school level courses (apart from the Advanced Placement program described below), or General Education Development (GED) tests. - Johnson University does not grant credit for duplicated courses (e.g. Beginning Composition completed at one college and Freshman English completed at another). - If a course has been repeated for credit, the last grade earned will be used in the transfer evaluation-even if it is a lower grade-because it represents the most recent measure of student competency.
+- The transferred courses must apply to a Johnson University degree program as the equivalents of required courses (i.e. providing a similar knowledge base and/or competencies) or as appropriate electives. - Johnson University does not grant credit for remedial coursework, college orientation, high school level courses (apart from the Advanced Placement program described below), or General Education Development (GED) tests. - Johnson University does not grant credit for duplicated courses (e.g. Beginning Composition completed at one college and Freshman English completed at another). - If a course has been repeated for credit, the last grade earned will be used in the transfer evaluation-even if it is a lower grade-because it represents the most recent measure of student competency.